-A Near-Kidnapping and Olympic Glory: All about the Queen’s No-Frills Only Daughter, Princess Anne
+Happy Birthday, Princess Anne!
+All About the the Queen's No-Frills Daughter Who Escaped Kidnapping Attempt

-Today Princess Anne — the only daughter and second of four children born to Queen Elizabeth and Prince Philip — turns 67.
+Today Princess Anne — the only daughter and second of four children born to Queen Elizabeth and Prince Philip — turns 68.
 It has been an eventful seven decades for the Princess Royal (her official title — read on for why), from an Olympic equestrian career to a harrowing kidnapping attempt.
-Here’s what you need to know about the frugal, hard-working, tough-as-nails royal:
+Here’s what you need to know about the frugal, hard-working, tough-as-nails royal.

 1. She’s low maintenance.